The Vise (1955 TV series): Production

 In 1955, the Danzigers changed the format of The Vise from an anthology series to a standard format mystery series completely dedicated to the Mark Saber stories.
 They rebooted the Mark Saber drama and television series that was running on ABC in the US.
 Saber, portrayed by Donald Gray, was now a one-armed private detective in London and would be solving mysteries occurring in the UK as well as in Paris and the Riviera.
 Instead of Maloney, Saber had various assistants.
 Gray himself was also an amputee.

-Screenplays were done by Mark Grantham, Brian Clemens, and others.
-Episodes were formatted for the half-hour time slot.
-Two episodes were shot every five days.
+Screenplays were written by Mark Grantham, Brian Clemens, and others.
+Episodes were formatted for the half-hour time slot, with two episodes shot every five days.
 In an interview with Wheeler Winston Dixon, Clemens said that in the four years he wrote for the show, he only went on set with the Danzigers about eight times.
-The budgets for the episodes were about 17 thousand pounds for a feature, and shooting took about 8–10 days.
+The budgets for the episodes were about £17,000 for a feature, and shooting took about 8–10 days.

 Broadcast

-For the 1955-56 television season, The Vise aired on ABC at 9:30 p.m.
+For the U.S. 1955-56 television season, The Vise aired on ABC at 9:30 p.m.
 EST on Fridays.
 It also aired at the same time for the 1956–57 season.